 Can I get crew to work with me on a freebie?

-Dubai doesn’t have a large local population who are available to do things pro-rata, it’s going to be hard to find crew to work for free here.
+Dubai doesn’t have a large number of professionals available to do things on volunteer-basis, and it’s very difficult to find any crew working for free.

 Can I shoot in a different location within the Middle East?